Word of mouth marketing isn’t just about getting customers to talk about your brand. It’s about turning your customer

 While the marketing strategy on its own is quite clever, it never would’ve worked unless she had built up a hardcore fanbase.

 So if you wanna know how to really get people talking about your brand to the point of obsession, in this article you’ll learn all about word of mouth marketing.
-This includes, what word of mouth marketing is, the importance of word of mouth marketing, the benefits, and word of mouth marketing examples, alongside much more.
+This includes, what word of mouth marketing is, the importance of word of mouth marketing, the benefits, and word of mouth marketing strategies, alongside much more.

 - What is Word of Mouth Marketing?